cypress-io/cypress/cypress/v1.0/documentation/1-Commands/8-click.md

 The events are fired exactly to spec, including the coordinates of where the event took place.

-At the moment, `mouseover` and `mouseout` events are not fired but this will be done soon.
+At the moment, `mouseover` and `mouseout` events are *not* fired but this will be done soon.

 Additionally if the `mousedown` event causes the element to be removed from the DOM, the remaining events should continue to be fired, but to the resulting element left below the removed element.
-This has also not been implemented but will be implemented at some point as well.
+This has also not been implemented but will be implemented at some point.

 ***

-#### Focus is given to the first focusable element
+**Focus is given to the first focusable element**

 Just like real browsers, clicking a `<span>`, for example, inside of a `<button>` will properly give the focus to the button, since that's what would happen in a real user scenario.